gtg092x/SimpleTweets/README.md

-# Week 3 Project: Data-driven Android Applications
+# Week 4 Project: Data-driven Android Applications With Complex UIs

 A configurable google image search client with user settings and image detail views.

 Time spent: 10 hours spent in total

-Completed user stories:
+Previously Completed user stories:

  * [x] Required: User can sign in to Twitter using OAuth login
  * [x] Required: User can view the tweets from their home timeline